droosma/blog/content/post/practical-approaches-database-testing-testcontainers/index.md

 }
 ```

-We start with creating an instance of `PostgreSqlContainer`, a wrapper around the `ContainerBuilder` from `Testcontainer` provided by `Testcontainers.PostgreSql`.
-As the startup of the docker image of in this case `PostgreSQL` can take a little while, especially if it's the first time running this image and it still needing to be pulled from the image repository.
-I'm using the `IAsyncLifetime` interface to facilitate the async setup and teardown test lifecycle.
+We initiate a `PostgreSqlContainer` instance, leveraging the `Testcontainers.PostgreSql`'s `ContainerBuilder`.
+Since starting the Docker image (in this case, PostgreSQL) can take some time—especially on the first run, when the image needs to be downloaded—I use the `IAsyncLifetime` interface for asynchronous setup and teardown of the test lifecycle.

-Now that we have a running `PostgreSQL` instance, we can write our test.
+Now, with a running PostgreSQL instance, we can proceed with our test:

 ```csharp
 [Fact]